vivek-XD/vivek-XD/README.md

 <br/>

-End-to-end analytics engine that surfaces top-performing products and regional trends across a large sales dataset, then packages the findings into an interactive, decision-ready Power BI dashboard.
+End-to-end analytics workflow that surfaces top-performing products and regional trends across a large sales dataset, then packages the findings into an interactive, decision-ready Power BI dashboard.

 | Attribute | Detail |
 | :--- | :--- |